 Microsoft Copilot

-Bing’s AI chatbot, Microsoft Copilot (formerly Bing Chat) is based on the same technology as GPT.
+Bing’s AI chatbot, Microsoft Copilot (formerly Bing Chat), is based on the same technology as ChatGPT.
 The tool is free and accessible right from the Microsoft Bing search engine.
 You can also log into the tool separately to use it as a standalone tool.

-Much like ChatGPT, Bing Copilot can generate copy, write code, and answer complicated questions.
-Microsoft’s AI also has access to the Internet through Bing.
-Copilot can also generate images and can process images you upload to give you more information about them, such as identifying plants.
+Microsoft’s AI also has access to the internet through Bing.
+Copilot can generate and process images you upload to give you more information about them, such as identifying plants.

 Google Gemini

 Like Microsoft Copilot, Gemini can help with brainstorming, learning, and writing.
-You can also use it to interact with Google’s other services like YouTube, Maps, and Gmail.
+You can also use it to interact with Google’s other services like YouTube, Google Maps, and Gmail.

 Bing Places vs. Google Business Profile